ivan-zapreev/Distributed-Translation-Infrastructure/demo/tls/README.md

 Before these are used the servers infrastructure is to be started using the next steps:

-In order to run the demo consider the following steps:

 * Open the Linux terminal and change directory to the `<DTI_HOME>/demo/tls/` folder;
 * Run the `./start.sh` script from that same terminal;
 * Wait until the following message appears in the terminal: